0chain/zboxcli/README.md

 Upload file with *--encrypted* tag.

-Get encryptionpublickey first, by calling:
+Get encryptionpublickey first, by calling from user you sharing with:

 ```
 ./zbox getwallet